 If you’re a business analyst looking to work in an Agile environment, you may want to demonstrate your proficiency and apply your transferrable business analysis skills like facilitation, negotiation, etc. to an agile setting by formalizing your knowledge with Product Owner Certifications, iSQI's® Certified Agile Business Analysis certification, etc.

-Business Analysts who are involved in system tests and user acceptance test sessions as part of their job functions may develop transferrable skills which may prove to be useful in software testing domain.
+Business Analysts who are involved in system tests and user acceptance test sessions as part of their job functions may develop transferrable skills which may prove to be useful in the software testing domain.
 Visit ISTQB for certification paths to explore.

 The transferrable skills of Business Analysts and where they may be applied transcends beyond what has been described in this article.
 The flexibility of being a Business Analyst is one of its main attractions and there are certainly many opportunities out there to explore.